sfn1024/Download-and-Rename/README.md

 # Download-and-Rename

 * I have created basic script as well as GUI for both image downloading and also renaming
-* And also I have combined both functions into one and created an small GUI
+* And also I have combined both functions into one and created a small GUI
 * Try it and have fun
 * I have provided complete source code